effectivecore/core/docs/development.md

 but only professional editors/IDE can work with this feature.

 The next editors/IDE need some improvements:
-- BBEdit            : Adapt to ".editorconfig" if it's in the parent directory.
+- BBEdit            : Adapt to ".editorconfig" if it is in the parent directory.
 - TextWrangler      : Adapt to ".editorconfig".
-- Atom              : Strips trailing whitespace and adds a trailing newline when it's saved.
+- Atom              : Strips trailing whitespace and adds a trailing newline when it is saved.
                       Install package "EditorConfig" with this command: "apm install editorconfig".
                       Or go to "Settings → Packages → Core Packages" and disable the package "whitespace".
-- PHPStorm          : Strips trailing whitespace when it's saved.
+- PHPStorm          : Strips trailing whitespace when it is saved.
                       Install package "EditorConfig".
                       Or go to "Preferences → Editor → General" and disable "Strip trailing spaces on Save".
 - Visual Studio Code: Tab Size will be automatically detected when a file is opened based on the file contents.